-Today, Japan is the world’s third-largest economy, a leading importer of energy resources and a steady customer for wood products.
-It is also a world-leading market for clean technologies, digital media and international education.
-British Columbia businesses have excellent opportunities for sales to Japan in these areas, as well as mining, natural gas and information and communications technology.
+Today, Japan is the world’s third-largest economy and B.C.’s third-largest export destination.
+A leading importer of energy resources and a steady customer of wood products, Japan is a world-leading market for clean technologies, digital media and international education.
+B.C. businesses have excellent opportunities with Japan in these areas as well as mining, natural gas and information and communications technology.

 Key Sectors Opportunities for Exporters

 British Columbia is a long-time supplier of wood products, including pulp and lumber, to Japan.
 With Canada acting as Japan’s largest supplier, demand for B.C. wood pellets continues to rise.
 Along with government policies mandating greater use of wood in construction, Japan is a growing choice for the export of value-added wood products.

 Learn more about export opportunities for our forestry sector.

 Japan is almost entirely reliant on imports for its mineral needs and expects to increase demand for metallurgic coal, copper and aluminum.
 B.C. can meet many of these needs and prospects for continued growth remain strong.
 British Columbia exported over $1.1 billion in mineral products to Japan in 2017.